 Messy Lesson No. 3: Cause and effect

-“(Toddlers) drop things or pour a cup to see what happens and where it goes,” says Hurley, a mother of two – daughter Riley and Liam, ages 9 and 7 at the time of publication.
+“(Toddlers) drop things or pour a cup to see what happens and where it goes,” says Hurley, a mother of two – daughter Riley and Liam, ages 9 and 7 at the time this post was reported.

 Messy Lesson No. 4: Using your five senses